Remedy Wanted To Cut People’s Medical Bills, But The Healthcare System Wouldn’t Let It

 Mistakes are more common in healthcare invoices than any other industry.
 With their impenetrable CPT and ICD-10 codes, medical bills are a reflection of our opaque, complex, and circular healthcare system, a system that speaks its own language, one only insiders can understand.

-Estimates of how many medical bills contain errors got as high as 90%.
-From mismatched procedure codes to the problems in the “balance billing” process–where insurers and health providers decide who is going to pay what.
+Estimates of how many medical bills contain errors go as high as 90%, from mismatched procedure codes to problems in the “balance billing” process–where insurers and health providers decide who is going to pay what.
 (Described as the “ugly beast” of medical insurance, it allows a health provider to collect the entire balance of what the insurer feels disinclined to pay.)

 In an interview in September, Echevarria said the incident with his son–with its bill of $12,000 in all–had turned him into a billing hawk with a “personal vendetta.”
 He wanted to fight for all the people who are overcharged for their medical interactions.
-Remedy would “offer a layer of protection between you and the broken billing system,” he says.
+Remedy would “offer a layer of protection between you and the broken billing system,” he said.

 By rooting out mistakes, Remedy was going to build a business from the industry’s fat margins, while helping people at the same time.
 The San Francisco startup received $1.9 million in funding, including a personal investment from Marc Benioff, the CEO of Salesforce.
 And it joined the Financial Solutions Lab, a New York incubator for fintech aimed at low- or medium-income consumers.